 The atoll of Rangiroa is a ring of slender islands known for some of the best diving and snorkeling in French Polynesia.
 The turquoise lagoon at its center is the second-largest in the world.
 The ship passes between the islets to anchor inside the lagoon near the village of Tiputa, where local musicians greet you.
 Visit the village, and then have a chance to kayak, snorkel, and scuba dive (extra fee to dive) in the rich waters which are home to large schools of pelagic fish, manta rays, dolphins, and sea turtles.

-Disembark this morning and take a short flight back to Papeete, where you’ll connect to your international overnight flight home.
+Disembark this morning and take a short flight back to Papeete (extra fee), where you’ll connect to your international overnight flight home.

 Arrive home after your overnight flight from Papeete.